MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-matrix-visual.md

 ![](media/desktop-matrix-visual/matrix-visual_12.png)

-The rest of the right-click menu items work on columns in the same way they do for rows (see the previous section, **Drill-down on row headers**).
+The rest of the right-click menu items work on columns in the same way they do for rows (see the previous section, **Drill down on row headers**).
 You can **Show Next Level**, **Expand to next level**, **Include**, or **Exclude** your columns just as you can with rows.

 > [!NOTE]
-> The drill-down and drill-up icons in the upper-left of the matrix visual only apply to rows.
-In order to drill-down on columns, you must use the right-click menu.
+> The drill down and drill up icons in the upper-left of the matrix visual only apply to rows.
+In order to drill down on columns, you must use the right-click menu.
 >
 >

 ## Stepped layout with matrix visuals
 The **Matrix** visual automatically indents subcategories in a hierarchy beneath each parent, which is called a **Stepped layout**.

 In the *original* version of the matrix visual, subcategories were shown in an entirely different column, taking up much more space in the visual.
-The following image shows the table in original **Matrix** visual; notice the subcategories in a completely separate column.
+The following image shows the table in original **Matrix** visual; notice the subcategories in a separate column.

 ![](media/desktop-matrix-visual/matrix-visual_14.png)